SERVICING HAWKESBURY, HILLS, BLUE MOUNTAINS AND PENRITH AREAS FOR ALL TYPES OF RURAL FENCING

 Wire Mesh or Netting

-These can be installed on any, steel post fence or post and rail fence.
+Wire or Mesh netting can be installed on any, steel post fence or post and rail fence.

 horse safe fencingUsing Diamond Wire mesh for horse fencing is far more expensive than ordinary netting, but much stronger.
 The small diamond mesh spacings prevent horses' hooves and legs from becoming caught in the fence, and the springy texture of the mesh protects horses from injury.